 This event is a huge logistical operation!
 Twenty-two sub-committees along with Multiple Sclerosis staff plan the Houston-to-Austin event every year.

 What role does CERT play?

 CERT volunteers from counties across the ride route control cyclist flow in and out of the seventeen breakpoints (rest stops).
-CERT Breakpoint Controllers (BPCs) operate under the Incident Command Structure and span of control as if they were deployed in response to an event.
+CERT Breakpoint Controllers (BPCs) operate under the Incident Command System and span of control as if they were deployed in response to an event.
 CERT BPCs provide a safe environment for all cyclists using the breakpoints.
-Not only by directing traffic flow but by also setting up the systems to accomplish these tasks.
-Breakpoint Managers and BPC Team Leads work together in determining how best to design and implement the safety features in each unique breakpoint.
+Not only by directing traffic flow but also by setting up the systems to accomplish these tasks.
+Breakpoint Managers and BPC Team Leads work together to determine how best to design and implement the safety features in each unique breakpoint.
 CERT BPCs then staff these features and provide a safe, orderly, entrance and egress for all participating cyclists.
-Community Emergency Response Teams have been involved for eight years in the ride, and during that time have upgraded their area of responsibility and received praise from Multiple Sclerosis and their safety peers.
+Community Emergency Response Teams have been involved for thirteen years in the ride, and during that time have upgraded their area of responsibility and received praise from Multiple Sclerosis and their safety peers.